fazland/FazlandElasticaBundle/Resources/doc/cookbook/pre-transform-event.md

 ##### Pre transform event

-Since FOSElasticaBundle 3.2.0, we now dispatch an event before an object is transformed into an Elastica document.
+Since FazlandElasticaBundle 3.2.0, we now dispatch an event before an object is transformed into an Elastica document.
 It allows yout to do some necessary operation before indexing.